netdata/netdata/packaging/docker/README.md

 #### Giving group access to the Docker socket (less safe)

+> :warning: Caution
+>
-> You should seriously consider the necessity of activating this option, as it grants to the `netdata` user access to the privileged socket connection of docker service and therefore your whole machine.
+> You should seriously consider the necessity of activating this option, as it grants to the `netdata`
+> user access to the privileged socket connection of docker service and therefore your whole machine.

 If you want to have your container names resolved by Netdata, make the `netdata` user be part of the group that owns the socket.